 Services, programs, facilities and care teams differ at each location.
 Call for details.

-We offer urology care for kids with undescended testes at Nemours Children’s Hospital, Delaware (Wilmington, Del.) and select Nemours Children's Health locations including our advanced, fully equipped pediatric outpatient surgery centers at Nemours Children's Health, Bryn Mawr and Nemours Children's Health, Deptford.
+We offer urology care for kids with undescended testes at Nemours Children’s Hospital, Delaware (Wilmington, Del.) and select Nemours Children's Health locations including our advanced, fully equipped pediatric outpatient surgery center at Nemours Children's Health, Deptford.

 We offer urology care for kids with undescended testicles at Nemours Children’s Hospital, Florida (Orlando) and outpatient appointments at select Nemours Children’s Specialty Care locations.